Getting Started with Particle Metropolis-Hastings for Inference in Nonlinear Dynamical Models: Related software

 Another alternative is \pkg{Biips} \citep{TodeschiniCaronFuentesLegrandDelMoral2014}, which is implemented in \proglang{C++} with interfaces to \proglang{R} and \proglang{MATLAB} via the package \pkg{Rbiips} and the toolbox \pkg{Matbiips}, respectively.
 The functionality of \pkg{Biips} is similar to \pkg{LibBi} with the crucial difference on the focus on parallel computations of the latter.
 Hence, \pkg{Biips} allows the user to define a model using the \pkg{BUGS} language and carry out inference using PMH.
 The homepage\footnote{\url{https://biips.github.io/}} connected to \pkg{Biips} contains some example code that implements the model from Section~\ref{sec:app:basic}.

 The \proglang{R} package \pkg{pomp} \citep{KingNguyenIonides2016} includes an impressive setup of different inference methods for SSMs.
 Among others, this includes particle filtering, PMH and also approximate Bayesian computations (ABC; \citealp{MarinPudloRobertRyder2012}).
-This software is a good choice for the reader who use \proglang{R} on a regular basis and would like to explore some recent developments in statistical computing.
+This software is a good choice for the reader who uses \proglang{R} on a regular basis and would like to explore some recent developments in statistical computing.
 It also contains a number of pre-defined models for epidemiology.
 The model specification in \pkg{pomp} is a bit more complicated compared with \pkg{LibBi} and \pkg{Biips}, which could be a drawback for some users.

-Probabilistic programming languages (PPLs) constitutes a fairly recent contribution to software for statistical modelling.
+Probabilistic programming languages (PPLs) constitute a fairly recent contribution to software for statistical modeling.
 They extend graphical models with stochastic branches, such as loops and recursions.
 Three popular PPLs which allow for carrying out inference using PMH in SSMs are \pkg{Anglican} \citep{TolpinVanDeMeentYangWood2016}, \pkg{Venture} \citep{MansinghkaSelsamPerov2014} and \pkg{Probabilistic C} \citep{PaigeWood2014}. \pkg{Anglican} is the most developed language of these three and it runs as a standalone application.
-Implementation of PMH in Anglican requires some additional coding compared with e.g., \pkg{LibBi}.
-However, it is a more general framework which allows for inference is a larger class of models.
+Implementation of PMH in \pkg{Anglican} requires some additional coding compared with, e.g., \pkg{LibBi}.
+However, it is a more general framework which allows for inference for a larger class of models.

 A \proglang{C++} template for particle filtering and more general SMC algorithms is provided by \pkg{SMCTC} \citep{Johansen2009}.
-This template is complemented with an interface to \proglang{R} via the package \pkg{RCppSMC} \citep{EddelbuettelJohansen2017} and extended to parallel computations in C++ via the software \pkg{vSMC} \citep{Zhou2015}.
+This template is complemented with an interface to \proglang{R} via the package \pkg{RCppSMC} \citep{EddelbuettelJohansen2017} and extended to parallel computations in \proglang{C++} via the software \pkg{vSMC} \citep{Zhou2015}.
 These templates require additional implementation by the user to be able to carry out inference.
-They do not allow for easy specification of new models or to carry out inference using e.g., PMH directly.
+They do not allow for easy specification of new models or to carry out inference using, e.g., PMH directly.
 However, they give the user full control of the particle filter, which allows for adding extensions and tailoring the algorithm to a specific problem.